boardfish/bank/readme.md

 ## Current capabilities

 - List your transactions in one Monzo account and one Santander account
+- Sort lists of transactions chronologically
+- Export these as CSV
+- Combine the above functions

 It's **currently nothing more than a convenience script at the minute**, so don't expect it to do much...
 At least not until I've developed the following features: